Feeling Safe and Empowered

 Everyone has a voice and an approach.

-People have ideas bubbling over and can contribute to the collective good but appropriate structures and systems need to be in place so the loud do not drown out the meek and the articulate do not stamp out the voices of those who struggle with the words to say.
+People have ideas bubbling over and can contribute to the collective good but appropriate structures and systems need to be in place so everyone has the opportunity and is supported in being heard.

 This calls for a pause long enough to care, listen and consider that there are more ways than one to resolve any issue.
 It may seem complex and difficult at times, but if there’s a will, there are resources, and support structures in place so organisations and their leaders can make psychological safety a reality for all.